 - In the Bind Elastic IP Address to Resources dialog box, set the following parameters and click OK.

 Parameter Description Instance Type Select Secondary ENI.
 Mode Select Multi-EIP to ENI Mode.
 Select an instance to bind Select the secondary ENI to be associated with the EIP.

 - To associate more EIPs with the secondary ENI, repeat the preceding steps.

 - Return to the Elastic IP Addresses page and click the ID of the associated ENI.

-- After you associate EIPs with the secondary ENI in the multi-EIP-to-ENI mode, you must enable DHCP for the ECS instance that is associated with the secondary ENI.
-Otherwise, the multi-EIP-to-ENI mode can not take effect.
+- After you associate EIPs with the secondary ENI in the multi-EIP to ENI mode, you must enable Dynamic Host Configuration Protocol (DHCP) for the ECS instance.
+Otherwise, the multi-EIP to ENI mode does not take effect.

-- You can call the DescribeEipGatewayInfo operation to query the gateway and subnet mask information about the EIP.
+- You can call the DescribeEipGatewayInfo operation to query the gateway and subnet mask of an EIP.
 For more information, see DescribeEipGatewayInfo.

 - Log on to the ECS instance and configure the EIPs for the ECS instance.
 For more information,

 see Configure EIPs for an ECS instance that runs Windows and Configure EIPs for an ECS instance that runs Linux.
 Notice The preceding topics describe how to configure secondary private IP addresses for ECS instances.
 You can follow the same procedure to configure EIPs for ECS instances.
 However, you must specify the gateways and subnet masks of EIPs instead of the gateways and subnet masks of secondary private IP addresses.After you configure EIPs for the ECS instances, you can run the ifconfig or ipconfig command to query the EIPs.